Parents/carers are within their rights to make a request to home educate their child rather have them taught at one of the local authority schools.

 Consent is not needed in the following situations:

-Parents/guardians who choose to educate their children at home do not have to follow the traditional school curriculum and do not have to use a fixed timetable that keeps to school hours and terms.
+Parents/carers who choose to home educate their child do not have to follow the traditional school curriculum and do not have to use a fixed timetable that keeps to school hours and terms.
 They need to demonstrate that they are providing an education that is suitable for the child, with appropriate variety, resources and the opportunity to interact with other children and adults.

-It is the parent's/guardian's responsibility to provide the curriculum and resources and to meet any costs associated with this.
+It is the parent/carer's responsibility to provide an efficient and suitable education for their child and meet any costs in doing so.

 Scottish Government notes that there is no legal requirement for children to sit a particular set of examinations.
 If parents want a child to take a particular qualification, they should investigate thoroughly whether, and how easily, their child is able to access examination and assessment arrangements.
 The internal assessment component of many qualifications such as Scottish National and Higher Qualifications, GCSEs and A Levels can restrict the certification of external candidates.
 These are not, however, the only types of qualification available and parents may wish to investigate alternative options which may be better suited to home education.

-Parents/guardians educating their children at home can make arrangements for their children to sit formal exams (for example, through their local college).
+Parents/carers home educating their child can make arrangements for their children to sit formal exams (for example, through their local college).

 Scottish Government recommend that authorities should ordinarily make contact with those families they know to be home educating in their area on an annual basis.
 This annual contact is not a statutory requirement.
 The primary purpose of the contact should be for the authority to satisfy themselves that suitable and efficient education is being provided.
 If there are concerns, more frequent contact may be requested.

-In situations where concerns have been identified and the parent/guardian has subsequently failed to improve matters, the Council can make an attendance order.
-This allows the parent/guardian up to 14 days to provide the Council with information to satisfy them about the quality of education on offer.
+In situations where concerns have been identified and the parent/carer has subsequently failed to improve matters, the Council can make an attendance order.
+This allows the parent/carer up to 14 days to provide the Council with information to satisfy them about the quality of education on offer.
 If this is not done, the child will be expected to return to school.

-A parent's/guardian's right to educate their child at home is not changed if their child has additional support needs.
-However, it is reasonable for the Council to ask parents/guardians how they plan to cater for their child's needs at home.
+A parent's/carer's right to home educate their child is not changed if their child has additional support needs.
+However, it is reasonable for the Council to ask parents/carers how they plan to cater for their child's needs at home.

-We have no obligation to provide financial or other support for children with additional support needs who are educated at home.
+Glasgow City Council has no obligation to provide financial or other support for children with additional support needs who are home educated.